This stretch for disc herniation disc or bulging disc is inspired by the McKenzie method.

-I know, it is easy to say but these 3 things prevent the herniated disc problem to resolve by itself.
+I know, it is easy to say, but these three things prevent the herniated disc problem to resolve by itself.

-Of course, you will want to lie down in bed at night because you need to sleep, but during the day avoid staying in bed.
-And even at night, if you can’t sleep, don’t just stay in you bed and lie on your back: stand up and move.
+Of course, you will want to lie down in bed at night because you need to sleep, but during the day, avoid staying in bed.
+And even at night, if you can’t sleep, don’t just stay in your bed and lie on your back: stand up and move.

-As a matter of facts, lying on your back makes the pain worse and this is probably the reason why you can’t sleep.
+As a matter of fact, lying on your back makes the pain worse, and this is probably the reason why you can’t sleep.

-Sitting down with an herniated disc means keep pushing & torturing the area in the lower back that is subject to inflammation and hurts.
+Sitting down with a herniated disc means keep pushing & torturing the area in the lower back that is subject to inflammation and hurts.

 In my toolbox, there is a stretch inspired by the McKenzie method, that I still do regularly, even though the herniated disc that made my life so miserable for years is now a souvenir (if I may say so).

-I still have a sensitive back, and some back pain especially in the morning or after sitting down for a while but I would call it a smooth back pain: today it’s nowhere near the level of back pain it used to be.
+I still have a sore back, and some back pain, especially in the morning or after sitting down for a while, but I would call it a smooth back pain: today, it’s nowhere near the level of back pain it used to be.

-This exercise is meant to relieve pain from a herniated disc and should not cause or increase your pain.
+This herniated disc stretch is meant to relieve pain from a herniated disc and should not cause or increase your pain.

-1. Start by placing your hands in your lower back and without bending your knees, bend your back backwards as much as you can (you should not feel any pain in your back while doing that.)
+- Start by placing your hands in your lower back, and without bending your knees, arch your back as much as you can (you should not feel any pain in your back while doing that.)

-2. Keep this posture for a few seconds (unless it hurts in which case, stop) and do not hold your breath: try to breath normally.
-The goal of this exercice is not to fight against pain but relieve the regular back pain.
+- Keep this posture for a few seconds (unless it hurts in which case, stop) and do not hold your breath: try to breathe normally.
+The goal of this exercise is not to fight against pain but relieve the regular back pain.